fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Week 1

 ## Jun 7

+### Course introductions
+Our task for today is to make sure you know how the course is structured and general expectations.

 - VIDEO: Course Intro, Syllabus Intro, and Why I like food
-- Warren Belasco, "Why study food?", from _Food: The Key Concepts_ (Oxford University Press, 2008): 1--13.
+- Warren Belasco, "Why study food?", from _Food: The Key Concepts_, 1--13.
 Note the last couple pages are about eating meat (and seems a bit shaded against it, IMO).
 But Belasco misses a couple major points when talking about both the benefits and consequences of eating meat.
 On the quiz for today, plan to articulate what you think he is **not** addressing---but should---in that section.
 Hint: Does it have anything to do with his definition of "meat"?

 {% include alert.html class='warning' title='Syllabus quiz' text="